 - WP Engine

 Final step how to update PHP’s new version?

-Updating PHP version for a faster, to make the website more secure.
+Updating the PHP version faster, to make the website more secure.

 Now ready to update your website’s PHP version!
 You’ve completed due diligence, got backups, and are in the best possible shape to do the update.

-As well PHP version is set by the hosting company itself, any updating involves either interacting with your host’s settings or get their permission to do it.
+As well PHP version is set by the hosting company itself, any updating involves either interacting with your host’s settings or getting their permission to do it.

 Further, the update exactly depends on your hosting company.
 We can suggest hosting companies to submit instructions on how to update your PHP version on their hosting, and you’ll find a list of hosts who have instructions available here.